fp7mplane/protocol-ri/doc/protocol-spec.md

 # An example mPlane infrastructure

-An example mPlane infrastructure, containing a client/reasoner, supervisor, probe and repository components, demonstrating all common data and control flows, is shown below.
+Bringing this all together, an example mPlane infrastructure, containing a client/reasoner, supervisor, probe and repository components, demonstrating all common data and control flows, is shown below.

 ![Figure 7](./comp-decomp-example.png)